vitalif/vitastor/README.md

 - `systemctl start vitastor.target` everywhere.
 - Start any number of monitors: `cd mon; node mon-main.js --etcd_url 'http://10.115.0.10:2379,http://10.115.0.11:2379,http://10.115.0.12:2379,http://10.115.0.13:2379' --etcd_prefix '/vitastor' --etcd_start_timeout 5`.
 - At this point, one of the monitors will configure PGs and OSDs will start them.
-- You can check PG states with `etcdctl get --prefix /vitastor/pg/state`.
+- You can check PG states with `etcdctl --endpoints=... get --prefix /vitastor/pg/state`.
 All PGs should become 'active'.
 - Run tests with (for example): `fio -thread -ioengine=./libfio_cluster.so -name=test -bs=4M -direct=1 -iodepth=16 -rw=write -etcd=10.115.0.10:2379/v3 -pool=1 -inode=1 -size=400G`.
 - Upload VM disk image with qemu-img (for example):
   ```